 Virtual currency exchange

-If an entity will be exchanging fiat currency for cryptocurrency (or vice versa) (for example as part of STO or ICO, or as a stand-alone virtual currency exchange), then it will need to consider if it needs to register with the JFSC as a virtual currency exchange.
+If an entity will be exchanging fiat currency for cryptocurrency (or vice versa) (for example as part of STO or ICO, or as a stand-alone virtual currency exchange), then it will need to consider if it needs to register with the JFSC as a virtual currency exchange under the Proceeds of Crime (Jersey) Law 1999.
 Procedures in relation to AML and countering the financing of terrorism (CFT) will need to be put in place.
 In practice, where a Jersey corporate services provider (CSP) has been appointed we would normally expect the AML or CFT process to be set up and administered with compliance staff provided by the CSP, rather than by the victual currency exchange or STO or ICO issuer itself.

-While the general rule is that virtual currency exchanges will be required to register with the JFSC, Jersey introduced innovative amendments to Jersey statute in 2015, which created a safe harbour for exchanges with a turnover of less than £150,000 (exempt exchanges).
-Exempt exchanges simply have to notify the JFSC that they are exchanging virtual currency, but will not be required to register or pay annual fees to the JFSC.
+While the general rule is that virtual currency exchanges will be required to register with the JFSC, there is flexibility for exchanges with a turnover of less than £150,000 (exempt exchanges).
+Exempt exchanges simply have to notify the JFSC that they are exchanging virtual currency but will not be required to register or pay annual fees to the JFSC.
 This approach has created a regulatory sandbox, which is targeted at encouraging innovation, allowing new business models, services and products to be tested without undue regulatory burden.